Connect with others who understand.

 What Are the Early Signs of Lupus?

-More rarely, people with central nervous system lupus may have a seizure or a psychotic episode as the first symptom.
+For about half of those with lupus, joint pain is among the first symptoms to be reported.
+About 20 percent of people with lupus initially go to their doctor because of a rash.
+Rarely, people with central nervous system lupus may have a seizure or a psychotic episode as the first symptom.

-Do Men and Women Experience Different Lupus Symptoms?
+Do Men and Women Experience Different Symptoms?

 Talk With Others Who Understand

 MyLupusTeam is the social network for people with lupus and their loved ones.
-On MyLupusTeam, more than 214,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.
+On MyLupusTeam, more than 231,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.

 Do you have questions about lupus symptoms?
 Do you have advice for others?
 Share your feelings in the comments below, or start a conversation by posting on MyLupusTeam.